AOEpeople/mpmd/README.md

 ```
 git clone git@github.com:AOEpeople/mpmd.git ~/.n98-magerun/modules/mpmd
 ```
-3. It should be installed.To see that it was installed, check to see if one of the new commands is in there.
+3. It should be installed.
+To verify that it was installed correctly, check if the new commands show up in the command list:
 ```
-n98-magerun mpmd:corehacks
+n98-magerun.phar | grep mpmd
 ```

 ## Commands